Flat affine symplectic Lie groups: Flat affine symplectic Lie groups

 \section{Flat affine symplectic Lie groups}

 To determine flat affine Lie groups (i.e., Lie groups which carry a left invariant flat affine structure) is an open problem proposed by J. Milnor in \cite{Mi}.
 From now on, our purpose is to study this problem in the case of connected symplectic Lie groups endowed with left invariant flat affine symplectic connections.
-In this section, we treat some properties of these kind of Lie groups which will be useful throughout the work.
-We give necessary and sufficient conditions to say when a left invariant flat affine symplectic connection is geodesically complete.
-We also remember, for the bi-invariant case, an old ``conjecture'' made by L. Auslander in \cite{Aus}.
+In this section, we treat some properties of these kind of Lie groups which will be useful throughout the paper.